Luke McCown: New Orleans Saints (second stint)

 On April 1, 2013, McCown signed a one-year, $1.05 million deal with the Saints.
 After solid performances in preseason games, McCown was selected to serve as the primary backup to Saints starting quarterback Drew Brees.
 During the regular season he attempted a pass but it fell incomplete.
 In the regular season, McCown was the holder for placekicker Garrett Hartley.

-On September 25, 2015, Sean Payton announced that starting quarterback Drew Brees would miss the first game of his Saints career due to a bruised rotator cuff and that McCown would get the start on September 27 against the Carolina Panthers over rookie Garrett Grayson, marking McCown's first start since 2011 with the Jaguars.
-Luke's older brother Josh started for the Browns the same day, marking the first time the brothers both started since 2007.
+On September 25, 2015, Sean Payton announced that Brees would miss the first game of his Saints career due to a bruised rotator cuff and that McCown would get the start on September 27 against the Carolina Panthers over rookie Garrett Grayson, marking McCown's first start since 2011 with the Jaguars.
+Luke's older brother Josh started for the Browns the same day, marking the first time both McCown brothers had started on the same day since December 9, 2007.
 On November 5, McCown underwent successful lower-back surgery, effectively ending his season after he was placed on injured reserve.
 McCown completed 32 of 39 passes for 335 yards and an 82.1 completion percentage in 2015.

-On March 10, 2016, the New Orleans Saints signed McCown to a two-year, $3 million contract with a signing bonus of $500,000.
+On March 10, 2016, the Saints signed McCown to a two-year, $3 million contract with a signing bonus of $500,000.
 On April 5, 2017, he was released after the team signed quarterback Chase Daniel.

 Dallas Cowboys

 On July 28, 2017, McCown signed with the Dallas Cowboys on a one-year contract with $250,000 in guarantees.
-He was signed to help the team get through training camp and the preseason, after losing fourth-string backup Zac Dysert, who suffered a season and career ending back injury.
-He was released on September 2, 2017.
+He was signed to help the team get through training camp and the preseason, after losing fourth-string backup Zac Dysert, who suffered a season and career-ending back injury.
+McCown was released on September 2, 2017.

 On April 20, 2018, McCown announced his retirement.